 Zanzibar's southern coastal waters are home to humpback and bottlenose dolphins.
 Some tour operators organize swimming with dolphins near the shores of the Kizimkazi fishing village.
 You can book a trip right from your hotel.

 You should avoid sudden movements and allow the dolphins to come to you and do not chase the dolphins by boat!
-Also, the best time to meet them is typically early in the morning.
+Also, the best time to encounter them is typically early in the morning.
 Try to avoid the rainy season because the visibility is not as good.
-The best period for seeing and swimming with dolphins is the dry season—from January to February and from June to October.
+The best period for seeing and swimming with dolphins is during the dry season, which runs from January to February and from June to October.